jmzkChain/jmzk/README.md

 1. [MyEVT Wallet](http://myevt.io)

 ## Getting Started

 Please refer to [Developer Portal](https://www.everitoken.io/developers).

-## For production
+## For Production

 The blockchain API is not for Internet but for localhost.
 Our API do not provide rate limiter, security check, SSL and so on.
-We suggested anyone who wantto run a node to use a reverse proxy server like nginx to serve all the requests.
+We suggested anyone who want to run a node to use a reverse proxy server like nginx to serve all the requests.